Performance

 Wires and Triggers

-Activating a TriggerIn is a very fast operation and can operate at over 1,000-times per second.
+Activating a TriggerIn is a very fast operation and can operate at several thousand times per second.
 Only one trigger is written per call.
 Updating TriggerOuts is similar to reading all WireOuts: all TriggerOuts are read simultaneously.

 Since Wire and Trigger updates are always blocking API calls, these measurements provide some indication of the latency performance of the device.